Part 1: Block Basics

 Your eyes try to tell you there's curved piecing, but there's not a curved seam in the quilt, not anywhere!

 Simple enough for the confident beginning quilter.
 Just download our free paper piecing quilt block patterns.
-(The link is near the bottom of this page.)
+(The link is near the bottom of this page with a little printer by it.)

 Feeling more adventurous?